-According to a recent survey by Chubb, most Americans don’t think about shutting off the water main when they go away on vacation.
+According to a recent survey by Chubb, most people don’t think about shutting off the water main when they go away on vacation.
 However, that one small action can save you from tremendous hassle and cost due to water damage.
 Since water damage accounts for more claims than fire and theft, it may be wise to take a minute and shut off the water before you leave.

 To see how much you know about water damage – and how likely you’ll experience it – answer the questions below: